The Modified Fatigue Impact Scale (MFIS) is a tool that doctors use to evaluate how fatigue is affecting someone living with multiple sclerosis (MS).

-Fatigue is a common and often frustrating symptom for up to 80 percent of people with multiple sclerosis (MS).
-Some people with MS find it hard to accurately describe their MS-related fatigue to their doctor.
-Others have difficulty communicating the full effect that fatigue has on their daily life.
+Fatigue is a common and often frustrating symptom for up to 90 percent of people with MS. Some people find it hard to accurately describe their MS-related fatigue to their doctor, while others have difficulty communicating the full effect that fatigue has on their daily life.

-The MFIS involves answering or evaluating a series of questions or statements about your physical, cognitive, and psychosocial health.
-It’s a quick process that can go a long way toward helping your doctor fully understand how fatigue affects you.
-This makes it easier to come up with an effective plan for managing it.
+The MFIS consists of a series of questions or statements about physical, cognitive, and psychosocial health.
+It’s a quick process that can go a long way toward helping your doctor fully understand how MS-related fatigue affects you, making it easier to come up with an effective plan for managing it.

 Read on to learn more about the MFIS, including the questions it covers and how it’s scored.

-The MFIS is generally presented as a 21-item questionnaire, but there’s also a 5-question version.
+The MFIS is generally presented as a 21-item questionnaire, but there’s also a five-question version.
 Most people fill it out on their own in a doctor’s office.
-Expect to spend anywhere from five to ten minutes circling your answers.

-If you have vision problems or trouble writing, ask to go through the questionnaire orally.
+People with vision problems or who have trouble writing can ask to go through the questionnaire orally.
 Your doctor or someone else in the office can read off the questions and note your answers.
-Don’t hesitate to ask for clarification if you don’t fully understand any of the questions.

 Simply saying you’re fatigued usually doesn’t convey the reality of how you’re feeling.
 That’s why the MFIS questionnaire addresses several aspects of your daily life to paint a more complete picture.

-You’ll be asked to describe how strongly each statement reflects your experiences in the last four weeks.
+In addition to the 21 questions, there’s a space to fill out just how strongly each question reflects your experiences in the last four weeks.
 All you have to do is circle one of these options on a scale of 0 to 4: